PostHog/posthog.com/contents/faq.md

 	* [Session Recording](/docs/features/session-recording)
 	* [Plugins](/docs/features/plugins)

-You can read more about our available features on the dedicated [Product Features page](/product-features).
+You can read more about our available features on the dedicated [Product page](/product).

 ### Does it work for mobile and web?